rahra/libhpxml/README.md

 It takes a bstring which contains an XML element and parses it into the `hpx_tag_t` structure.
 This structure may be initialized using `hpx_tm_create()` but it may also be initialized manually.
-In the latter case the structure member mattr must contain the size of the attribute array.
+In the latter case the structure member mattr must contain the size of the attribute array, i.e. the maximum number of elements.
 Otherwise the program may segfault.
 The argument to `hpx_tm_create()` is the maximum number of expected attributes.
 The tag structure should be freed again with `hpx_tm_free()` after use.
 It is recommended to reuse the tag structure.
 This reduces unnecessary memory management system calls.

-Please note that a call to `hpx_get_elem()` may invalidate the pointers within previously filled-out tag structures because it might read in the next block of the input file.
+Please note that a call to `hpx_get_elem()` may invalidate the pointers within previously filled-out tag structures if not memory mapping is used because it might read in the next block of the input file.
 Thus, the tag must be processed before the next call to `hpx_get_elem()`.

 The type member of `hpx_tag_t` defines the type this XML element.
 Currently, the following types are known.